 One of the common techniques most of us attempt to apply a colored impact to a picture at one point.
 The Photoshop CS4 and CS5 extensions called Pixel Bender containing an Oil Paint layer have been in place for some moment now.

-In Photoshop there are several methods to do photography and over the years I have discovered that individuals really like to turn pictures into drawings.
-A very unique appearance is offered by the oil paint lens in Photoshop.
+In Photoshop, there are several methods to do photography, and over the years, I have discovered that individuals really like to turn pictures into drawings.
+The oil paint lens offers a unique appearance in Photoshop.

 Smart Oil Paint Filter